-Fistulas are another common symptom.
-Fistulas occur when the inflammation and ulcers caused by CD break through the intestinal wall and form an abscess (or a tunnel) outside of it.
+Fistulas are another symptom to be aware of.
+Fistulas occur when the inflammation and ulcers caused by Crohn’s break through the intestinal wall and form an abscess (or a tunnel) outside of it.

-Although there is no cure for CD, the sooner CD is diagnosed, the sooner you may be able to gain control of your symptoms and possibly induce remission.
+Although there is no cure for Crohn’s, the sooner Crohn’s is diagnosed, the sooner you may be able to gain control of your symptoms and possibly induce remission.

 Diagnostic tests may include:

 - Blood tests: These tests can provide your gastroenterologist with information that will help assess your overall condition